karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 App Deploy Action
 -----------------

-After you configured an application and an environment for the application, you can deploy it to the platform.
+After you configured an application, you can deploy it to the platform.

 **Example Request:**